dori-dev/python-descriptors/README.md

 # Python Descriptors

-Python descriptors to solve the property(getter) problem.
+Python descriptors to solving the problems of property(getter)

 #